Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per year

 Comments Off on Coater Replaces Old Oxidizers with Energy Efficient Systems

-Emission control and the operating costs associated with meeting environmental regulations were nothing new for the Coated Products Division of Brady Corp.
-The company has been manufacturing coated films for nearly 60 years, demonstrating over that time a commitment to pollution prevention and emission reduction programs.
-But these considerations were magnified when the Milwaukee coating facility chose to implement a new, energy-efficient emission control system.
 The division maintains 200 different coating formulas on three main continuously operating process lines.
 Two of the company’s three coaters are operated as so-called “white rooms” to allow the manufacturing of exceptionally clean products.
 Applying adhesives, topcoats, cast films and other coatings onto a range of substrates requires solvent-based coatings with mixtures of chemicals.
 Some of the many solvents used in the process are: toluene, MEK, MIBK, heptane, hexane, ethyl acetate, IPA, nitroethane, nMP, cyclohexanone, and 1,3-dioxolane.
-The dynamic process stream poses many challenges to the company, particularly in that it eliminates the option of solvent recovery.
+The dynamic process stream poses many challenges to the company, particularly since it eliminates the option of solvent recovery.

-The capital cost of emission control equipment can be negligible compared to the operating costs if careful consideration is not given to proper equipment selection.
-With natural gas prices continuing to rise, the company has focused on getting the most efficiency from its incineration equipment.
-Since the early 1990s, the facility has spent millions of dollars on air pollution control equipment to meet a variety of EPA regulations imposed on coating companies.
-Including thermal recuperative and regenerative thermal oxidizers (RTOs), as well as concentrator systems, the company has purchased a total of 12 units with a 13th on order for the Milwaukee location alone.
+Since the early 1990s, the facility has spent millions of dollars on air pollution control equipment to meet a variety of Environmental Protection Agency (EPA) regulations imposed on coating companies.
+The purchases have included thermal recuperative and regenerative thermal oxidizers (RTOs), as well as concentrator systems.
+For the Milwaukee location alone, Brady has purchased a total of 12 units with a 13th on order.
 The oxidizers have been used to treat everything from coating emissions to low-point floor sweeps located throughout the facility.
-As natural gas prices started rising in the late 1990s, and with associated costs for emission control equipment steadily increasing, the company looked for ways to reduce their yearly operating and maintenance costs.
+As natural gas prices have risen, and with associated costs for emission control equipment steadily increasing, Brady sought ways to reduce their yearly operating and maintenance costs, which were overwhelming.

 RTO technology utilizes ceramic media in two or more beds as a high-efficiency heat exchanger.
 Process gas with VOC contaminants enters the RTO through an inlet manifold.
 A flow diverter valve diverts the gas into an energy recovery chamber, which preheats the process stream.
 The process gas and contaminants are progressively heated by the ceramic bed as they move toward the combustion chamber.

-The maintenance team investigated several types of RTO systems, including a new rotary valve system.
-The rotary valves seemed to be a viable option, but they were a close-tolerance proprietary item that could only come from the specific vendor.
-The rotary valve location underneath the RTO also presented major maintenance concerns.
-The company went with Anguil’s poppet valve design, believing the maintenance levels were more satisfactory.
+The Brady maintenance team investigated several types of RTO systems, including a new rotary valve system.
+The rotary valves seemed to be a viable option at first inquiry, but they were a close-tolerance proprietary item that could only come from a specific vendor.
+A major maintenance concern was the location of the rotary valve.
+It was discovered to be situated underneath the RTO, presenting logistical issues.
+Ultimately, Brady chose Anguil’s poppet valve design, believing the maintenance access was more satisfactory.
+Brady was surprised, and pleased that Anguil was willing to share its complete computer operating program, something other vendors were not willing to do.

 • A stairway for access to platforms rather than the usual vertical ladders – a feature especially appreciated in Wisconsin winters

-• Replaceable valve seats on the poppet valves and large access doors.
+• Replaceable valve seats on the poppet valves and large access doors

-• Heavier gauge access doors with fewer bolts to be removed.
+• Heavier gauge access doors with fewer bolts to be removed

-• Block-off plates after the system fan as required for confined space entry.
+• Block-off plates after the system fan as required for confined space entry

-Two of the old electric RTOs were treating this high-volume, low-concentration stream from pump rooms, wash-up areas, compounding areas and floor sweeps located throughout the facility.
+Two of the old electric RTOs were treating this high-volume, low-concentration stream from pump rooms, wash-up areas, compounding areas, and floor sweeps located throughout the facility.
 Large volumes of natural gas were consumed to burn a very small amount of pollutants.
 In addition, the unit could not be turned off during plant shutdowns because of time-consuming reheat procedure, which could take up to four days.

 In addition to replacing old oxidation technologies at the facility, careful consideration has been given to all the oxidizers as a single system.
 The company has implemented a dual collection and distribution manifold that allows operators to divert process streams from one oxidizer to another for maintenance or equipment shutdowns.